-Your computer comes with an Intel® Pentium®II microprocessor installed on the system board.
+Your computer comes with either an Intel[®] Pentium[®]II microprocessor, a Pentium Intel III microprocessor, or an Intel Celeron[®] microprocessor installed on the system board.

 For the latest information on microprocessor upgrades available for your computer, contact your IBM reseller or IBM marketing representative.
 If you do upgrade the microprocessor, use the instructions that come with the upgrade along with the instructions in this publication.